 A partial solution to the epistemological paradox.

-A partial solution would be being conservative: that means restricting the activities of the agent in such a way that the results of these activities always remain in the observable zone, even if they exceed from the zone of agent’s initial expectations.
+A partial solution would be being conservative: that means restricting the activities of the agent in such a way that the results of these activities always remain in the observable and controllable zone, even if they suddenly happen to exceed from the zone of agent’s initial expectations.
 That means reducing the circle of activities and interests.

 Reaching out from the observable zone would be permitted (sometimes even encouraged) only for exploratory reasons.